Not all exit rows are equal — here's how to pick the one worth having.

 - Willing to assist in an emergency evacuation

-- Not traveling with an infant or child who requires your constant attention
+- Not travelling with an infant or child who requires your constant attention

 - Free of conditions that would prevent you from performing exit row duties (mobility impairments, visual or hearing impairments that would prevent understanding crew instructions, etc.)